Skip to main content

 The content of these Pathways have been agreed by SEMTA.
-These are the only apprenticeship Pathways in the Engineering sector approved for use in Wales that are eligible for Welsh Government funding.
+This is the only Rail Infrastructure Engineering Apprenticeship Pathway in the Engineering sector approved for use in Wales that is eligible for Medr funding.

 Learning Programme Content